 - If you enjoy graphic design or developing presentations, why not create some marketing material for a fictional company, maybe a logo or an advertisement?
 (You can use this website)

-Over the summer months, you can prepare for your degree studies by becoming more aware of the marketing and business environment all around you.
-Suggestions include:
+You can start to prepare for your degree studies by becoming more aware of the marketing and business environment all around you.
+You could:

-- Looking at your everyday environment to see how many brands and logos you can spot, on clothes, billboards, social media pop-ups etc.
+- Look at your everyday environment to see how many brands and logos you can spot, on clothes, billboards, social media pop-ups etc.

 - Try watching or listening to news items and reading quality newspapers to become aware of commercial events such as company takeovers, mergers or even closures.

-- Have you noticed any new products appearing for sale?
+- Review any new products appearing for sale.
 Think about what they offer customers.

-- You could also use Google Scholar to read the most recent Marketing literature.
+- Use Google Scholar to read the most recent Marketing literature.